ravison123/Machine-Learning-Algorithm-Implementation/README.md

 3. Logistic Regression: Implemented Logistic Regression on Breast Cancer dataset using Batch / Stochastic gradient descent algorithms.
 Binary classification metrics like (accuracy, precision, recall and F1 score) has been calculated.
 4. Perceptron Algorithm: Implemented Perceptron algorithm for classification of synthetic data generated using Sciki-learn library.
 5. Softmax regression: Implemented softmax regression for multiclass classification.
 The dataset used for the implementation is a 3 class synthetic dataset created using Sciki-learn library.
 The implementation is inspired from Neural Network implementation.
+6. Support Vector Machine: Implemented Support Vector Machine algorithm using SMO optimization method.
+Implemented 'rbf', 'linear', 'polynomial' and 'sigmoid' kernels.
+Demonstrated capabilities of the kernels on a synthetic dataset created using Sci-kit learn.